sumedhreddy90/cpp-boilerplate/readme.md

 Name: Sumedh Reddy Koppula
 UID: 117386066

-In week4 directory please find invidual folder with programming assignment exercise names with UML diagram.
+In week4 directory please find individual folder with programming assignment exercise names with UML diagram.
 On each folder please perform below executions in command-line to get the ouput.
 1. mkdir build
 2. cd build
 3. cmake ..